FishlandicFishy/lexicring/archival/genalphid-language.md

 <b>Genalphid</b> is a term I have coined to refer to <b>people within Generation Alpha</b>.

-The <b>Genalphid Language</b> is spoken by the Genalphids secretively.
+The <b>Genalphid Language</b> is spoken by the Genalphids.
+Not to be confused with "Genalphid English", the Genalphid dialect of English.

 It refers to the midpoint of the two extremes of Genalphid speech: Pure screaming and Cantonese/Putonghua/English/Any other language.
+This means that screaming and any other language is not considered to be of the Genalphid Language.

 It is previously falsely determined to be a language isolate, but further research shows that it is influenced by mainly Cantonese and English.

-Not to be confused with "Genalphid English", the Genalphid dialect of English.
+Research on the Genalphid Language is still ongoing.
+Many of the words, its grammar, and its full phonology are yet to be deciphered.

 ## Phonology